You will find our Travel and Activities Policy outlined in the Standard terms and conditions.

 EQI sports, leisure and recreation provider procedure - Subclass 500 (schools) visa procedure (PDF, 443KB)

-Travel and activities request form
+Travel and activities request form (PDF, 342KB)

 While living in homestay you must discuss routine activities with your homestay provider and comply with homestay provider decisions.
 Routine activities includes travel to and from school or off-site school activities, everyday travel with the homestay provider, and normal domestic activities such as shopping, entertainment, sports, visiting friends and health care consultations.
 It does not include overnight stays away from your homestay address.